 Marketing specialists develop and implement plans for promoting an organisation's goods, services and ideas.

-Pay for marketing specialists varies depending on skills and experience.
+Pay for marketing roles varies depending on skills, qualifications and experience.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Marketing specialists may do some or all of the following: